Job Opening 166417, Investment Officer, P-3

 Org.
 Setting and Reporting

 The United Nations Secretary-General is responsible for the investment of the assets of the United Nations Joint Staff Pension Fund (UNJSPF).
 The Secretary-General has delegated this responsibility to the Representative of the Secretary-General for the investment of the assets of the UNJSPF (RSG).
-The RSG heads the Office of Investment Management (OIM), which manages a $86+ billion multi-asset class, global investment portfolio, about 85% of which is actively managed in-house.
+The RSG is, in turn, assisted in this function by the Office of Investment Management (OIM).
+OIM manages a $86+ billion multi-asset class, global investment portfolio, about 85% of which is actively managed in-house.
 Asset classes under management comprise of global equities, fixed income, foreign exchange, private equity, real estate, infrastructure, timber and commodities.
 OIM’s staff are all based in New York and come from over 30 countries.
 For more information please visit OIM's website at https://oim.unjspf.org/.

-1. Assists the Senior Investment Officer (SIO) to manage and invest the assets of the Fund in private equity and real assets markets.
+1. Assists the Investment Officer corporate bond portfolio (IO) to manage and invest the assets of the corporate bond portfolio.

 a.
 Balances long-term strategic goals with short-term performance objectives to outperform return benchmarks.

 b.
-Monitors the various portfolio holdings and conduct appropriate security analysis at the direction of the SIO.
+Monitors the various portfolio holdings and conducts appropriate security analysis at the direction of the IO corporate bond portfolio.

 d.
 Integrates Principles of Responsible Investments into investment analysis and monitor both internally and externally managed holdings, subject to OIM's standards of fiduciary responsibility to the Fund.